sodeeplearning/AFAI/ml/backend/DOCUMENTATION.md

 Input:
     {
-        "model_name": string - Name of the model using to extract text, "audio_files": List[Uploadfile] - List of audio files to get text of speech from }
+        "model_name": string - Name of the model using to extract text, "audio_files": List[Uploadfile] - List of audio files to get text of speech from (can be empty), "audio_links": List[str] - List of links to hosted audio files (can be empty).
+    }

 Output: